soumik12345/nvim-config/README.md

 ## 📦 Installation

-First we must install some dependencies:
+First we must install `ripgrep` to power the fuzzy finder:

 <details>